gshoop/PET/GARFIELD.md

 # Notes on use of Garfieldpp

+## __TO-DO LIST__

+- [ ] Dig into the `Medium` class and understand how it derives the fundamental material properties such as electron/hole velocities/mobilities, density of states, etc..

 ## Installation
 Installation was relatively simple, with a few hiccups here or there installing the dependencies such as..
 * ROOT